Poplar Hill First Nation

 Poplar Hill First Nation (Obazaadiikaang, ᐅᐸᓴᑎᑲᐠ) is an Anishinaabe (Ojibway) First Nation band government, approximately 120 km north of Red Lake near the Ontario-Manitoba border.
 The First Nation is accessible by air and winter road.
 In May 2016, the First Nation had a registered population of 473 people.

 History

 Poplar Hill First Nation achieved full Band and reserve status in 1978 when it separated from the Pikangikum First Nation.
 The community maintains strong ties with Pikangikum and Little Grand Rapids in Manitoba.

 Governance

 The First Nation's governing council is elected through the Custom Electoral System, consisting of a Chief, Deputy Chief and three councillors.
 The current Chief is Patrick Owen, with Jacob acting as the Deputy Chief.
-The Councillors are Eli Moose, Garry Owen, Rita, and Pardemus.
+The Councillors are Eil Moose, Gary Owen, Rita, and Pardemas.

 As a signatory to Treaty 5, the First Nation is a member of the Keewaytinook Okimakanak Council, a Regional Chiefs Council and Nishnawbe Aski Nation, a Tribal Political Organization representing majority of the First Nation governments in northern Ontario.